Create a mdb_env

 key

-: The name of the key (string or raw vector)
+: The name of the key (string or raw vector)db

 method).

-This is a helper method that establishes a temporary read-write transaction, calls the corresponding method in mdb_txn
+Details: This is a helper method that establishes a temporary read-write transaction, calls the corresponding method in

 exists